Tax Take

 Tax Bites - July 2025

 Published on 01 July 2025.
-By Adam Craggs, Partner and Daniel Williams, Associate
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Daniel Williams, Associate

 Welcome to the latest edition of RPC's Tax Bites – providing monthly bite-sized updates from the tax world.